camptocamp/k8s-talos-linux-labs/README.md

   done
   ```

-- For each **worker node**, we applied the Talos OS configuration using the following commands:
+- For each **worker node**, we applied the Talos Linux configuration using the following commands:
   ```bash
   WORKER_IP=("192.168.80.21" "192.168.80.22" "192.168.80.23")
   for ip in "${WORKER_IP[@]}"; do